 For the past years, innovations in and around medical devices have increased.
-Thanks to the Internet of Things and developments in cloud computing and artificial intelligence, the acceleration was especially visible.
+Thanks to the Internet of Things and developments in cloud computing and artificial intelligence, the acceleration in healthcare sector was especially visible.
 The Software as a Medical Device market is expected to reach $86,451.62 million in 2027 from $14,488.00 million in 2019.
 The rise of smartphones’ popularity also changed the way we live and, therefore, the way we handle health care.
 Telemedicine has accelerated during the ongoing pandemic and become a necessity almost overnight.

 Businesses recognize the benefits of SaMD solutions and are gaining interest in developing one of their own.
 Are you looking to build a SaMD solution yourself?
 Will it be an application tracking fitness progress?
 Or one analyzing heart rate and blood pressure?
 Are you wondering what are the benefits of building one?
 How to make sure your product is a SaMD solution?
 What are the regulations you have to meet and possible challenges?
 This article will provide you with in-depth knowledge on the topic of Software as a Medical Device as well as with answers to those questions.